nsidc/qgreenland/doc/user/how-to/adding-data.md

    Table**.
 5. If you just want to edit a record in a vector layer’s **Attribute Table**, you can open the **Attribute Table** and click on the **Toggle Editing** icon in the table toolbar.
-Be sure to save the layer edits after you’re done making edits.
+Be sure to save the layer edits after you are done making edits.
 6. When you’re finished, click on the **Toggle Editing** button again in the toolbar to disable editing.